BillDietrich/linkcheckerhtml/README.md

 * If there are multiple identical tags with identical link-targets on same line (for example two Anchor tags with identical href targets), clicking on diagnostic for any of them takes you to first link-target in the source line.
 * Doesn't check ANY of the email address format after "?", as in "mailto:a@b.com?subject=xyz".

+---

 ## Install
 ### From the Marketplace
 Open Visual Studio Code and press `F1`; a field will appear at the top of the window.
 Type `ext install linkcheckerhtml`, hit enter, and reload the window to enable.

 ### From VSIX file
 Either:
-* In CLI, do "code --install-extension linkcheckerhtml.vsix", or
+* In CLI, do "code --install-extension linkcheckerhtml-n.n.n.vsix", or
 * In VSCode GUI, in the Extensions view "..." drop-down, select the "Install from VSIX" command.

 ### From source code
 * Do a git clone to copy the source code to "linkcheckerhtml" in your home directory.
 * In CLI, "cd linkcheckerhtml" and then "./CopyToHomeToRunInNormal.sh"

+---

 ## Releases
 ### 0.2.0